fc-oie/docs/README.md

 This structure enables external stakeholders (faculty, staff, students, community) to easily locate and download key findings and analyses.

 ## 📁 Organization

+Note: If you have a better way of organization, please let me know.

 The folder structure follows this convention:

 ```